 Gum Surgery

 Gum SurgeryThe objective of this procedure is to reestablish the seal of the gum to the tooth.
-When the gum is separated, bacteria and food debris, can build up in this space.
+When the gum is separated, bacteria and food debris can build up in this space.
 This material is impossible to completely remove, even with the most careful brushing and flossing techniques, since it is behind and far under the gum tissue.
 Therefore, our goal is to create a new seal or attachment of the gum back to the tooth.
 This will protect the remaining underlying bone, and if kept clean and healthy, will hopefully enable you to preserve your teeth indefinitely.

 The Procedure